tomeshnet/documents/meeting_notes/20160805_planning-meeting-notes.md

 ### Logo

-[Didn't spend much time talking about this, someone should just do it]
+Didn't spend much time talking about this, someone should just do it :)

 [Leandro: I didn't mention this because we moved on too quickly and I was taking notes, but branding is a very important thing.
 It communicates everything about you, even a "feeling" that people take away when exposed.
 There are groups that can help develop the identity and image of any initiative according to their needs to very effectively deliver ideas with heavy and memorable impact.
 The logo, the name, the colours, even vision statements.
 It does matter.
 It's not about corporate tactics.
 It's about human psychology, science, and smart communication.]